awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_Result.md

 Type: Array of [Alternative](API_streaming_Alternative.md) objects
 Required: No

+ **ChannelId**   <a name="transcribe-Type-streaming_Result-ChannelId"></a>
+When channel identification is enabled, Amazon Transcribe transcribes the speech from each audio channel separately\.
+You can use `ChannelId` to retrieve the transcription results for a single channel in your audio stream\.
+Type: String
+Required: No

  **EndTime**   <a name="transcribe-Type-streaming_Result-EndTime"></a>
 The offset in seconds from the beginning of the audio stream to the end of the result\.
 Type: Double